Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

    Edit your company's GLN (Global location number).

 - *Sender identification code qualifier*
-   Edit your company's identification code qualifier, if desired
+   Edit your company's identification code qualifier, if desired.

 - *Receiver*
    Edit the GLN number of the message receiver.